luftj/secret_votes/README.md

 * set language of email by looking at tld
 * add observers, that can view results without voting
 * possibility to change the possible answers for the vote
+* add option to create form, whether to list emails in plain text in result